 Companies are turning to Linux for new mission-critical workloads.
 In fact, 73% of enterprises currently run their mission critical workloads on Linux.
-So discover how Linux on System z can help you drive efficiency, simplify, and lower cost in your IT infrastructure, freeing up capital for new opportunities.
+So discover how Linux on z Systems can help you drive efficiency, simplify, and lower cost in your IT infrastructure, freeing up capital for new opportunities.

 Open up the possibilities of open source.

 More and more companies are taking advantage of open source platforms to address their social, mobile, analytics and cloud needs.

 As the importance of Linux continues to grow, companies are increasingly turning to the IBM Enterprise Linux Server to consolidate and simplify their IT environments.